serg-yalosovetsky/certbot-dns-admtools/README.rst

 Named Arguments
 ---------------

-To start using DNS authentication for ispconfig, pass the following arguments on certbot's command line:
+To start using DNS authentication for adm.tools, pass the following arguments on certbot's command line:

 ============================================================= ==============================================